-Join us for our virtual Symposium, featuring nationally-known gardening experts Kelly Norris, Michael Russo, and Katherine Tracey.
+Join us on Saturday (to watch live or later at your convenience) for our virtual Symposium, featuring nationally-known gardening experts Kelly Norris, Michael Russo, and Katherine Tracey.

 Whether you are a novice or expert gardener, this symposium will inspire and enlighten you as you start to plant your garden in the spring.
 The event runs from 9am-4pm and features several presentations by our three experts, followed by Q&A time.

 Kelly D. Norris (top, left) will present two talks on Feb.
 5: “New Naturalism: Designing and Planting a Resilient, Ecologically Vibrant Home Garden” and “Reimagining the Perennial Palette” is one of the leading horticulturists of his generation.
 The author of New Naturalism: Designing and Planting a Resilient, Ecologically Vibrant Home Garden, Kelly’s work in gardens has been featured in The New York Times, Better Homes and Gardens, Martha Stewart Living, Fine Gardening, Garden Design and in numerous television, radio and digital media appearances.

 Michael Russo (center), who is talking about “Cultivating Inspiration from the Garden,” is an organic farmer and floral designer who owns Trout Lily Farm on Lake Quonnipaug in North Guilford, CT.
 Retired from 33 years as an art educator, he is also a certified Master Gardener and naturalist who has been featured in Organic Gardening Magazine and Martha Stewart Living Weddings, among other publications and media outlets.